Logo Mark Singapore GovernmentA Singapore Government Agency WebsiteHow to identify

 All schools also have some degree of barrier-free access.

-If you are unsure if your child can cope in a mainstream school, you may want to get a professional assessment for them.
+Should you have concerns about your child’s ability to cope in a mainstream school, you may want to get a professional assessment.

 Types of support